2vg/MenuSystemSharp/README.md

 MenuSystemSharp is a library and sample plugin designed to enable the use of [Wend4r's mms2-menu_system](https://github.com/Wend4r/mms2-menu_system), a MetaMod plugin for Counter-Strike 2 (CS2), from C#.
 It is intended to run on the CounterStrikeSharp framework.

+## Warning

+Use my [mms2-menu_system](https://github.com/2vg/mms2-menu_system) for now.

+Because there are some exports added to the original implementation, so MenuSystemSharp needs them.

 ## TODO

 *  Implement resolution switch